-Comes with a 60" handle, which may prove too long for some users.
+Comes with a 60-inch handle, which may prove too long for some users.

 Well-made.
 Diamond head shaped end.
 Sharp on front and back.
 Easy to re-sharpen.
 Wide head.
-Does a good job of allowing you to hoe in tight places.
-Delivers quickly.
+Allows for working in tight places.
 Tough metal head.
 Long strong handle.